Covestor Ltd Trims Stake in Axcelis Technologies, Inc. (NASDAQ:ACLS)

 Covestor Ltd lowered its stake in shares of Axcelis Technologies, Inc. (NASDAQ:ACLS – Free Report) by 27.0% during the third quarter, HoldingsChannel.com reports.
 The institutional investor owned 1,092 shares of the semiconductor company’s stock after selling 403 shares during the quarter.
 Covestor Ltd’s holdings in Axcelis Technologies were worth $178,000 at the end of the most recent quarter.

 A number of other institutional investors and hedge funds also recently added to or reduced their stakes in ACLS.
-JPMorgan Chase & Co. raised its position in Axcelis Technologies by 24.8% in the first quarter.
-JPMorgan Chase & Co. now owns 55,943 shares of the semiconductor company’s stock valued at $4,226,000 after purchasing an additional 11,111 shares during the period.
-Bank of New York Mellon Corp raised its position in Axcelis Technologies by 0.6% in the first quarter.
-Bank of New York Mellon Corp now owns 332,749 shares of the semiconductor company’s stock valued at $25,133,000 after purchasing an additional 2,067 shares during the period.
-American Century Companies Inc. purchased a new stake in Axcelis Technologies in the first quarter valued at $624,000.
-Cambridge Investment Research Advisors Inc. raised its position in Axcelis Technologies by 89.7% in the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 7,882 shares of the semiconductor company’s stock valued at $595,000 after purchasing an additional 3,728 shares during the period.
-Finally, Citigroup Inc. raised its position in Axcelis Technologies by 10.9% in the first quarter.
-Citigroup Inc. now owns 35,302 shares of the semiconductor company’s stock valued at $2,666,000 after purchasing an additional 3,484 shares during the period.
-Hedge funds and other institutional investors own 88.93% of the company’s stock.
+Ronald Blue Trust Inc. boosted its stake in Axcelis Technologies by 74.7% during the third quarter.
+Ronald Blue Trust Inc. now owns 152 shares of the semiconductor company’s stock worth $25,000 after buying an additional 65 shares during the last quarter.
+Hollencrest Capital Management boosted its stake in Axcelis Technologies by 418.5% during the second quarter.
+Hollencrest Capital Management now owns 140 shares of the semiconductor company’s stock worth $26,000 after buying an additional 113 shares during the last quarter.
+NBC Securities Inc. acquired a new position in Axcelis Technologies during the third quarter worth $28,000.
+Money Concepts Capital Corp acquired a new position in Axcelis Technologies during the fourth quarter worth $30,000.
+Finally, Bessemer Group Inc. boosted its stake in Axcelis Technologies by 27.5% during the fourth quarter.
+Bessemer Group Inc. now owns 389 shares of the semiconductor company’s stock worth $31,000 after buying an additional 84 shares during the last quarter.
+Institutional investors and hedge funds own 88.93% of the company’s stock.

 Analyst Ratings Changes

 ACLS has been the topic of a number of research analyst reports.
 Bank of America downgraded Axcelis Technologies from a “buy” rating to a “neutral” rating in a research report on Friday, December 15th.
-B. Riley Financial cut their price objective on Axcelis Technologies from $180.00 to $165.00 and set a “buy” rating on the stock in a report on Friday, February 9th.
-Finally, B. Riley cut their price objective on Axcelis Technologies from $180.00 to $165.00 and set a “buy” rating on the stock in a report on Friday, February 9th.
-Four analysts have rated the stock with a hold rating and six have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $176.43.
+B. Riley Financial reduced their target price on Axcelis Technologies from $180.00 to $165.00 and set a “buy” rating on the stock in a research report on Friday, February 9th.
+Finally, B. Riley reduced their target price on Axcelis Technologies from $180.00 to $165.00 and set a “buy” rating on the stock in a research report on Friday, February 9th.
+Four equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
+Based on data from MarketBeat.com, the company currently has a consensus rating of “Moderate Buy” and an average target price of $176.43.

 Axcelis Technologies Trading Down 0.4 %